SingularisArt/Website/content/post/note-taking-with-latex-part-1.md

 ^{$1}$0
 endsnippet

-snippet rd "to the ... power" Aw
+snippet rd "To The ...
+Power" Aw
 ^{($1)}$0
 endsnippet